 Height of table: approx. 75 cm

-Space between the table legs: approx. 50 cm
+Space between the table legs: approx. 83 cm (also for wheelchair users)

 Material: multiplex, spruce, acrylic glass, beech